-Hands down, this is the BEST sugar cookie recipe.
-The cookies keep their shape when baked, making them perfect for decorating.
-And because it came from Alton Brown, you know they’ll be delicious!
+Alton Brown’s sugar cookies are hands down the BEST sugar cookie recipe!
+The cookies keep their shape when baked, making them perfect for decorating for any occasion.

 I know what you’re thinking.
 It’s January and I’m posting about Christmas cookies.
 Needless to say, the holidays were super hectic in my house and I couldn’t get my pictures taken before Christmas.
 In fact, the day after Christmas the kids and I spent the entire day in our pajamas decorating sugar cookies.
 I was in heaven.